marielleloui/PieOfTheDayFinder/README.md

 * __rating__
 * __contact number__

-Only information regarding *Pies of the Day* (i.e. `"isPieOfTheDay": true`) are retrieved from the APIs and displayed on the web application.
+Only the information regarding *Pies of the Day* (i.e. `"isPieOfTheDay": true`) are retrieved from the APIs and displayed on the web application.

 ![Home View](https://github.com/marielleloui/PieOfTheDayFinder/blob/master/public/images/piefinder-home-view.png)